 It is also more ideal for long-term travel situations.
 Your able to power more items without the battery dying nearly as quickly as the 150 would.

 You can also power items you would most likely be taking with you on long-term trips, such as a mini-fridge.
 Although, if you are going to be powering things like a mini-fridge, I would highly recommend keeping it connected to a compatible solar panel.

 If there are going to be multiple people using your portable power station, you may want to opt for the 400.
 There’s the obvious reason.
 It has more power to charge more devices.
 But, it also has more charging ports than the 150.
 Meaning you can charge up to 7 devices at the same time rather than 5 devices.

 The Yeti 400Wh comes with a lot more baggage.
 It weighs more, is larger, and takes longer to charge to full.
-(Except if your plugged into a wall outlet) But, it does have almost three times as much power than the 150.
+(Except if you plugged into a wall outlet) But, it does have almost three times as much power as the 150.
 Looking at it with that perspective, it makes sense that it’s worse off in those features.
-It’s a give and take situation.
+It’s a give-and-take situation.

 The charging time is drastically less than the Yeti 400’s charging time.
 You can charge the Yeti 150 in half the time with the same solar panel that you would use with the Yeti 400.
 If charging with a 12 Volt charger, it fully charges in a third of the time.
 Charging from a wall outlet turns out to be pretty similar between the two.

 The 150 is going to die much faster than the Yeti 400.
 You are definitely going to need to have way more access to an electrical source.
 The solar isn’t going to charge your battery every single day if you decide to purchase a panel with your portable battery.
 There will be cloudy days and rainy days where you get 0 electrical input from your solar panel.